tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-12-why-good-documentation-is-so-rare.md

 The answer thread makes no sense without the context of the "Supported Platforms" topic.
 There's not even a link back to the topic!

 Overall, do I think it's a good idea?
-The idea is in the right place, but the implementation could be improved.
+The idea is headed in the right direction, but the implementation could be improved.
 Given the volume of questions and expected interaction, putting these conversations into a more robust interactive tool can likely increase the response rate.
 The downside is lost SEO and a somewhat fragmented experience between the two systems.
 It's usually better for SEO to keep all content related to a specific topic on the same page, but as Atlassian said, "only about 20% of comments are contextual" anyway.

 ## Conclusion